All Episodes

 They say no because they can't afford it.

-Strobe Talbot and Boys can hop on the family jet and fly out there, but if they don't invite the Clintons to go along that way, the Clintons can't afford to go.
+But if they don't invite the Clintons to go along that way, the Clintons can't afford to go.

-Whitewater was a get rich quick scheme, which is what the Clintons thought everybody who got wealthy in the 80s did run schemes.
+Whitewater was a get-rich-quick scheme, which is what the Clintons thought everybody who got wealthy in the 80s did, run schemes.

 There wasn't any merit attached to it.